joncheryl/corona-graphs/readme.md

 Sources
 ----------------
-The main data is from https://covidtracking.com/ and I pulled population data (for calculating per capita statistics) off of Wikipedia or something.
+The main data is from https://covidtracking.com/ and I pulled population data (for calculating per-capita statistics) off of Wikipedia or something.

 Goals
 ----------------